ice-csic-astroexotic/ML-Poppyns/docs/tutorials/learning_tutorial_sbi.md

 ```

-This will generate the following structure under exp_folder_path:
+This will generate the following structure under `exp_folder_path`:

 ```commandline
 exp_folder_path/